 In accordance with its equal opportunity policy, Pacific Lutheran University prohibits any discrimination in education or employment on the basis of gender.
-Moreover, PLU is committed to providing an environment in which students and employees can work, live and study free from all types of sexual misconduct.
+Moreover, PLU is committed to providing an environment in which students and employees can work free from all types of sexual misconduct.
 Sexual misconduct has a serious negative impact on the quality of the education and work experience.
 The range of sexual misconduct includes sexual harassment, intimidation, coercion, sexual assault, and certain consensual sexual relationships.

-As set forth below, the university does not and will not tolerate sexual misconduct by or against any of its students or Employees.
-The university will work to prevent and eliminate such behavior by providing educational programming to promote awareness of acceptable and non-acceptable behaviors.
+The University does not and will not tolerate sexual misconduct by or against any of its students or employees.
+The University will work to prevent and eliminate such behavior by providing a comprehensive education program to promote awareness of acceptable and non-acceptable behaviors.

 This policy is intended to meet the requirements of applicable federal and state law.
-If this policy is inconsistent with any applicable law, it is the university's intent to follow applicable law, where such law provides greater protection to a student or employee who may have experienced unlawful conduct.
+If this policy is inconsistent with any applicable law, it is the University's intent to follow applicable law.

 B. Policy Scope

-The university may impose sanctions if the prohibited conduct occurs on university premises or in connection with a person's participation in a university-sponsored organization, program or activity, or if the conduct poses a risk of harm to any member of the campus community, including but not limited to any of the harmful effects encompassed by the definition of sexual harassment.
+The University may impose sanctions designed to prevent recurrence if the prohibited conduct occurs on University premises or in connection with a person's participation in a university-sponsored organization, program or activity, or if the conduct poses a risk of harm to any member of the campus community, including but not limited to any of the harmful effects encompassed by the definition of sexual harassment.

-Sexual harassment is a form of sex discrimination which is prohibited by Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Education Amendments and the laws of the State of Washington.
-When the university becomes aware of allegations of sexual harassment, it is bound by state and federal law to investigate those allegations, stop the harassment if it is found to exist and take measures to ensure a working and learning environment that is free of sexual harassment.
+Sexual harassment is a form of sex discrimination which is prohibited by Title VII of the Civil Rights Act of 1964, Title IX of the 1972 Education Amendments and the State and local law.
+When the University becomes aware of allegations of sexual harassment, it is bound by state and federal law to investigate those allegations, stop the harassment if it is found to exist and take measures to ensure a working and learning environment that is free of sexual harassment.